10 Tips For Getting Into Nutritional Ketosis For Weight Loss

-Get a ketone blood meter (find resources here from the King of Keto: Jimmy Moore) and the testing sticks.
+Get a ketone blood meter and the testing sticks.
 The urine testing sticks do not really work for most.
 They can be highly inaccurate so don’t let the pee sticks get you down.
 Experts Dr. Phinney and Volek recommend a range of .5 to 3.0 millimolars to be in ketosis, the higher the better.
 Ketones will be higher at night, by the way.

 4. Cut the Carbs

-Usually people do not get into ketosis unless they eat between 30-50 net carbs.
-Some people maybe able to get away with more but when in doubt stick with salad, zucchini, broccoli, cauliflower and maybe some berries, for your carbs.
+Usually, people do not get into ketosis unless they eat between 30-50 net carbs and Dr. Westman from Duke recommended a stricter 20 total carbs for people with severe insulin resistance.
+Some people may be able to get away with more but when in doubt stick with salad, zucchini, broccoli, cauliflower and maybe some berries, for your carbs.
 Plus don’t forget to cover them in butter, heavy cream or coconut milk.